vsrinivas/fuchsia/development/api/fidl.md

 In protocols that use feed-forward dataflow, the client often sends many one-way messages to the server before sending a two-way synchronization message.
-If the protocol involves a particularly high volume of messages, the overhead for sending a message can become noticable.
+If the protocol involves a particularly high volume of messages, the overhead for sending a message can become noticeable.
 In those situations, consider using the _command union pattern_ to batch multiple commands into a single message.

 In this pattern, the client sends a `vector` of commands rather than sending an